 Scale of the Forgery:

-Large-scale forgery, such as producing multiple fake documents or running a forged document business, will likely lead to severe penalties.
+Large-scale forgery, such as producing multiple fraudulent documents or operating a document-forger business, will likely result in severe penalties.
 The Court considers the crime’s overall impact, especially if it involves organised efforts to deceive multiple victims or entities.

 Conclusion About Punishment For Forgery In Singapore